tallakt/codepagex/README.md

 ## Encodings

-A full list of encodings is found by running `Codepagex.list_mappings`.
+A full list of encodings is found by running `Codepagex.list_encodings`.

-The mappings are best supplied as an atom, or else the string is converted to atom for you (but with a somewhat less efficient function lookup).
+The encodings are best supplied as an atom, or else the string is converted to atom for you (but with a somewhat less efficient function lookup).
 Eg:

 ```elixir